 Showcasing versatile and highly productive talents David Chalmin has quite an impressive repertoire as a producer and recording engineer.
-Stretching from classical music to avant-garde, Chalmin has worked with Shannon Wright, The National, Katia & Marielle Labèque, Bryce Dessner, Barbara Hannigan, Matt Elliott, The Third Eye Foundation, Zu, Angélique Ionatos, Gaspar Claus, Richard Reed Parry or Efterklang.
+Stretching from classical music to avant-garde, Chalmin has worked with Shannon Wright, Thom Yorke, The National, Katia & Marielle Labèque, Bryce Dessner, Barbara Hannigan, Matt Elliott, The Third Eye Foundation, Zu, Angélique Ionatos, Gaspar Claus, Richard Reed Parry or Efterklang.

 Alongside his studio efforts, he’s an accomplished composer and musician.

 In 2019, he writes 2 pieces, one for organ (Variations Festival Nantes), and another one for 100 pianos (Paris Philharmonie).
 Since September 2018, he’s associated composer at the Lieu Unique in Nantes.

 In 2017, he was commissioned by the Fondation Singer-Polignac and the Festival de Pâques de Deauville to write a piece for Baroque Ensemble and electronics.

 The same year, he wrote the original music for Madonna's short film "Her Story" filmed by Luigi & Iango.

 In 2016, he wrote the score for the ballet Star-Cross'd Lovers created at the Cité de la Musique in Paris.
 This piece was composed for pianists Katia & Marielle Labèque, electric guitar and percussions.
 Based on the story of Romeo and Juliet, it was recorded for Deutsche Grammophon in 2016.